erwindon/SaltGUI/docs/README.md

 SaltGUI will retrieve cached grains information when variable `saltgui_use_cache_for_grains` is set to `true`.
 In that case, unreachable minions will appear without warnings for that.
 In all cases, the information may be less accurate.
+A warning for offline minions is only shown on the Minions panel.

 ## Pillars
 Pillars potentially contain security senstitive information.